Dorado: Stars

+Lacaille gave 15 stars Bayer designations Alpha through Pi in 1756, but omitted Iota, Omicron, and Xi, and labelled two stars as Eta and Pi.
+Mu Doradus was removed from star catalogues because of its dimness.

 Alpha Doradus is a blue-white star of magnitude 3.3, 176 light-years from Earth.
 It is the brightest star in Dorado.
 Beta Doradus is a notably bright Cepheid variable star.
 It is a yellow-tinged supergiant star that has a minimum magnitude of 4.1 and a maximum magnitude of 3.5.
 One thousand and forty light-years from Earth, Beta Doradus has a period of 9 days and 20 hours.

 R Doradus is one of the many variable stars in Dorado.
 S Dor, 9.721 hypergiant in the Large Magellanic Cloud, is the prototype of S Doradus variable stars.
 The variable star R Doradus 5.73 has the largest-known apparent size of any star other than the Sun.
+WOH G64 is a binary system in the Large Magellanic Cloud that contains the largest known star with a well defined radius at 1,540 ± 77 solar radii.
 Gamma Doradus is the prototype of the Gamma Doradus variable stars.

 Supernova 1987A was the closest supernova to occur since the invention of the telescope.
 SNR 0509-67.5 is the remnant of an unusually energetic Type Ia supernova from about 400 years ago.

+The constellation Dorado showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 HE 0437-5439 is a hypervelocity star escaping from the Milky Way/Magellanic Cloud system.

 Dorado is also the location of the South Ecliptic pole, which lies near the fish's head.
 The pole was called "Polus Doradinalis" by Philipp von Zesen, aka Caesius.

 In early 2020, the exoplanet TOI-700 d was discovered orbiting the star TOI-700 in Dorado.
 This is the first potentially Earth-like exoplanet to be discovered by the Transiting Exoplanet Survey Satellite.